 Immediate template (20–60 words): keep tone warm, specific, low-pressure.
 Examples:

 - “Really enjoyed tonight; your story about rivers made me laugh.
-Would you be up for coffee this week?”
+Fancy a coffee this week?”

 - “Great company tonight–that rooftop view was memorable.
 If you're free next weekend, would love to meet again.”

-- “Thanks for an easy evening; Zutalors moment with dessert was perfect.
-If you’d like, we could try that new bar together.”
+- “Cheers for an easy evening; Zutalors moment with dessert was spot on.
+If you fancy it, we could try that new bar together.”

 -

-If your match already texted back: mirror tempo and length, match enthusiasm level but stay slightly more open than only casual.
-Let them lead part of plan if they seem busy; ask one specific day or time.
+If your match has already texted back: mirror tempo and length, match enthusiasm level but stay slightly more open than just casual.
+Let them lead part of the plan if they seem busy; ask about one specific day or time.

 -

 If nobody texted you within 24 hours: send one friendly follow-up (single sentence).
 Avoid long explanations or apologies; keep goal focused on arranging next meet.
-Example: “Hope you enjoyed night as much as I did–want to grab a drink this week?”
+Example: “Hope you enjoyed the night as much as I did – fancy grabbing a drink this week?”

 -